 - Grills, cages, or mesh to exclude larger bully birds from the feeder

-- Built-in baffles to deter squirrels
+- Built-in baffles to deter squirrels, raccoons, and other wildlife

 - Upside-down designs to keep larger birds and squirrels away